 Formed from scratch, I create all of my work by hand using traditional silversmithing techniques and tools.
 Each one-of-a-kind piece is created for those who live artfully and love deeply, to remind us to spend our moments with meaning and intention.

-I felt a call to work with my hands after two decades working in digital media as a graphic designer, illustrator and animator.
+I felt a call to jewelry design after two decades working with computers as a web designer, illustrator, and animator.
 I was burned out, and learning to work with metals provided an analog respite from my high tech day job.

 Even before I could read, I was fascinated by the books and ephemera in my grandmother's bookcase; It was stuffed with antique poetry tomes, mysterious snapshots, tintypes, death records, funeral cards and elaborately penned letters.
 The yellowed, 19th century book illustrations of gossamer angels and tempest-tossed boats drew me into a grown-up world of mortality and miracles.
 Enchanted, I spent many sullen, snowy Saturdays transcribing stanzas of Browning and Poe, trying to imitate the penmanship of my long-dead ancestors.
 Decades later, my Saturdays have scarcely changed.